tychay/one-click-child-theme/readme.txt

 5. Select the child theme you created to the drop down in the left (you should be editing `style.css`).
 6. Paste your changes to the end of the file.

+= Your plugin broken my site! =

+I didn't think that's possible, but if so, I want to fix it!

+First, check what really happened.
+Is your admin console broken, is the theme broken (go to a new window and check your blog).
+If a theme fails to work and for some reason I didn't catch that error, WordPress should restore the previous theme (or whatever the default theme is) so your actual blog should be okay and recoverable.
+If for some reason it didn't default to the right theme, go into the Appearance menu and re-enable the parent theme.

+Then go to the [support page](https://wordpress.org/support/plugin/one-click-child-theme), describe what happened (screenshots help too) and anything else and we'll try our best to help you.

 = I can't find this Theme Option button you are alluding to in the documentation? =

 I really need to update the screenshot.
 It's still there, but the location has